Peej11/mainsail-installer/README.md

     }

 Copy the contents of this repository to ~/mainsail-installer on the pi.
 Copy a working `printer.cfg` to your home directory.
-The script will copy a sample `printer.cfg` if no config is detected but it may cause issues in its current form.
+(The script will copy a sparse `printer.cfg` if no config is detected to allow the UI to connect to Klipper.)
 Run `chmod +x ~/mainsail-installer/mainsail-installer.sh` to make executable.
 Run `~/mainsail-installer/mainsail-installer.sh` to start the install.